anthofoxo/aurora/README.md

 ## Tooling
 You'll want a Java IDE to write and maintain Aurora code.
 I personally recommend [Eclipse](https://eclipseide.org/).
 It's simply what I'm familiar with.
 Eclipse may be installed anywhere.

+### Setting up Eclipse
+If you're using eclipse you can simply create a new project and point it to the `java` directory of the repo.
+* DO NOT CREATE `module-info`.
+Aurora isn't written with module support yet
+* Double check your project classpath.
+Make sure you are using `JDK25`

 ## Building the DLL
 Building the DLL is only required if you want to make edits to the C++ code.
 Otherwise its easier to use the provided .dll file in the root.